San Bernardino Wrongful Death Lawyer

 Contact our firm now at (888) 963-9999 to learn more about how our wrongful death lawyer in San Bernardino can assist you during this time by scheduling a free case evaluation.
 We are available 24/7 for all your legal needs.

 In California, the law specifies who is eligible to file a wrongful death claim.
-The surviving spouse, domestic partner, or children of the departed are typically the first in line.
-If none of these relatives exist, the right to file may extend to other family members, like parents or siblings, who were financially dependent on the deceased.
+The surviving spouse, domestic partner, or children of the deceased are typically the first in line.
+If these relatives do not exist, other family members such as parents or siblings who were financially dependent on the deceased may also have the right to file a claim with the help of a wrongful death lawyer.

 The following groups could be eligible to file a wrongful death claim:

-• Surviving Spouse or Domestic Partner: The partner or registered domestic partner of the deceased has the direct right to file a wrongful death lawsuit.
+- Surviving Spouse or Domestic Partner: The spouse or registered domestic partner of the deceased has the primary right to bring a wrongful death lawsuit.

-• Children of the Deceased: The children of the deceased, including legally adopted children, are eligible to pursue a wrongful death claim.
+- Children of the Deceased: This includes biological, adopted, or recognized children, all of whom are entitled to pursue a wrongful death claim.

-• Parents or Siblings: If there is no surviving spouse, domestic partner, or children, other family members, like parents or siblings, could be able to file a claim if they can establish financial dependency on the deceased.
+- Parents or Siblings: If there is no surviving spouse, domestic partner, or children, parents or siblings can pursue a claim if they can demonstrate financial dependency.

 It's important to understand that wrongful death claims are time-sensitive.
 In the state of California, the statute of limitations generally demands that the claim be filed within two years of the initial date of death.
 Neglecting this deadline can result in losing the right to pursue compensation, making it essential to consult a wrongful death lawyer as soon as possible.
 Consulting with a legal professional will not only help you file in a timely manner but also accurately assess the damages and losses associated with your specific situation.